Aruack/AruackWeapon/README.md

 ## Usage:

-Run these commands to run CyberGhostWeapon
+Run these commands to run AruackWeapon

 ### > For Termux: